 Course information and restrictions

-- Can be earned by any student completing a UBC degree and consists of a minimum of 4 courses from 2 or more of the 7 partner universities (including UBC)
+- Can be earned by any student completing a UBC degree and consists of a minimum of 4 courses from 2 or more of the 7 partner universities, including UBC (see Global Issues Program website)

 Transfer credits and equivalent courses at this university